27 September 2020

 Good customer outcomes are premised on the right information, the right structures and the right controls being in place.
 In this post, we look at product names and the importance of being true to label.

 “Ollie?
 James?
-Something Gaelic?
+Something Gaelic?”

-Nobody can spell or pronounce Gaelic names.
-And we don’t know that we’re having a boy.
+“Nobody can spell or pronounce Gaelic names.
+And we don’t know that we’re having a boy.”

 And on it went.

 The last few months at home has been filled with conversations like this.
-Choosing baby name is tough.
+Choosing a baby name is tough.
 Made tougher when one party is convinced it’s a boy and the other a girl.
 Watch this space.
 Not long to go.

 So, it was interesting to see that we weren’t alone with our struggle.
 ASIC has had a well-publicised engagement with the funds management sector regarding names.
 Cash?
 Cash Plus?
 Short term?
 Balanced?
 Conservative?
 Though I’m sure the path to resolution for affected issuers will be quite a bit different to the resolution of our little family squabble!